mcrosson/accessible.tips/content/tips/art-digital-coloring-and-drawing/index.md

 - pop-up palatte
   - disable show rotation ring
 - s pen actions
-  - click: show dockers
+  - click: toggle pop up palette with s-pen
-  - double click: set eraser mode
+  - double click: show canvas only
   - gestures: set all to do nothing

 {{< back_to_top >}}